JordanMicahBennett/ROBOTIZE_JA/README.md

         * [Smart Pothole Detector using fp16 convolutional neural networks](https://github.com/JordanMicahBennett/Smart-Ai-Pothole-Detector------Powered-by-Tensorflow-TensorRT-on-Google-Colab-and-or-Jetson-Nano)
         * [Arrythmia detection in browser using convolutional neural networks](https://github.com/JordanMicahBennett/Browser-Ai-Arrhythmia-Detection)

-* Somewhat inexpensive laptops will be left on the premises of the institutions I aid using my finances (for running trained ai models), while I will use my somewhat expensive desktop to train said Ai models.
+* Somewhat inexpensive laptops (bought using my personal finances) will be left on the premises of the institutions for their usage (for running "trained" ai models), while I will use my somewhat expensive desktop to "train" said Ai models.

 # ROBOTIZE_JA IS A SUBSIDIARY OF MACHINE LEARNING JAMAICA INSTITUTE PROJECT
 1. [MLJI Website](http://mlj-institute.rf.gd/)